|

 - In Gay Old Golden Gate

-Scotti also lists the following three pieces as being published;
+following three pieces as being published; these

-If Scotti is correct, as he is with the first title below, then these three pieces are likely in the public
+with the first title below, then these three

 |

-Gee, Kid!
-But I Like You.
+Kid!
+But I Like You (New

-New York: Maurice Shapiro, 1909.
+York: Maurice Shapiro, 1909).

 [view